-Sellars also clearly thinks that it is a kind of conceptual necessity.
-The modality he is analyzing characterizes the subjunctively robust inferential connections among empirical concepts in virtue of which (at least in part) they have the descriptive contents that they do.
-The laws, exhibiting that modality, which such concepts involve (without which, we are told, they are inconceivable) articulate the contents of those concepts, or at least the framework within which they are intelligible as having those contents.
+inconceivable) articulate the contents of those concepts, or at least the framework within which they are intelligible as having those contents.
 This aspect of Sellars's thought is what he makes of Kant's treatment of alethic modality as a category, a pure concept.
-For those, Sellars thinks, are the concepts that make explicit what something implicit in the use of any empirical descriptive concepts.
+For those, Sellars thinks, are the concepts that make explicit something implicit in the use of any empirical descriptive concepts.
 This is the semantic sense in which they are always available a priori: apart from the applicability of any particular noncategorial, empirical concepts.

 But it is not easy to see how to reconcile these two characterizations of the modality in question: as causal, physical necessity and possibility, and as some sort of conceptual necessity and possibility.
 In particular, these two conceptions of a kind of alethic modality seem to pull in different directions epistemologically.
-For laws of nature, or statements about what causally or physically necessitates what (or makes what else causally or \uggestion possible or impossible) must in general be established empirically.
+For laws of nature, or statements about what causally or physically necessitates what (or makes what else causally or physically possible or impossible) must in general be established empirically.
 But questions of what is conceptually necessary or possible, of what other concepts must or can be applied if some concept were to be applied, just in virtue of the contents of the concepts involved, seems to be something one can discover a priori.
-One does not need to know how the world is, only what one means-not what descriptive concepts actually apply to a situation, but only what the contents of those concepts are.
-We are faced with an inconsistent triad of a form that is familiar to readers of "Empiricism and the Philosophy of Mind".16:
+One does not need to know how the world is, only what one means- not what descriptive concepts are.
+We are faced with an inconsistent triad of a form that is familiar to readers of Empiricism and the Philosophy of Mind:

-- Physical or causal necessity and possibility are a kind of conceptual necessity and possibility. - 2.
+- 1. Physical or causal necessity and possibility are a kind of conceptual necessity and possibility. - 2.
 Physical or causal necessities and possibilities must be established empirically. - 3.
 Conceptual necessities and possibilities can be established a priori.

-Sellars is fully aware of this difficulty, and has a straightforward, if radical, response.
+Sellars is fully aware of this difficulty and has a straightforward, if radical, response.
 He rejects the third element of the triad.
-A semantic externalist avant la letter, he takes it that we cannot discover the contents of our concepts or the meanings of our words just by introspecting.
+A semantic externalist avant la lettre, he takes it that we cannot discover the contents of our concepts or the meanings of our words just by introspecting.
 He follows Kant in understanding concepts as rules (norms) we bind ourselves by, without knowing everything about what we are committing ourselves to by applying those concepts.
-Finding out what applications of descriptive concepts are correct and finding out what inferences connecting those descriptive concepts are correct are two sides of one coin, two aspects of one
+Finding out what applications of descriptive concepts are correct and finding out what inferences connecting those descriptive concepts are correct are two sides of one coin, two aspects of one process of empirical inquiry.
+Though Quine would not put the point this way, Sellars is at one with him in denying the Carnapian two-phase story (appropriate for formal languages, but not for natural languages) according to which first, by one sort of procedure one has privileged, nonempirical access to, one fixes meanings (concepts, the language) and then subsequently, by another sort of procedure, which is empirical, determines the facts (what to believe, one's theory) as expressed in those meanings (concepts, language).
+To find out what the contents of the concepts we apply in describing the world really are, we have to find out what the laws of nature are.
+And that is an empirical matter.

-Edited by Robert Brandom, with an Introduction by Richard Rorty [Cambridge: Harvard University Press [ref.]] §[6 or 7, check].
+16. Edited by Robert Brandom, with an Introduction by Richard Rorty (Cambridge, MA: Harvard University Press, 1997) §6.
 Notice that insofar as there is any go to Sellars's reading of Kant on this point, a corresponding issue arises for Kant's view.
 How is it, exactly, that we can know a priori that nature is lawful, but can only know empirically what the laws are?
-I say something about this issue in Section IV.